cloudbase/garm-provider-azure/README.md

 The config file for this external provider is a simple toml used to configure the azure credentials it needs to spin up virtual machines.

-For now, only service principles are supported.
+For now, only service principles credentials and azure managed identity are supported.
 An example can be found [in the testdata folder](./testdata/config.toml).

 ```toml
 location = "westeurope"